A note on self orbit equivalences of Anosov flows and bundles with fiberwise Anosov flows: Introduction

 \section{Introduction}

-In this note we give a complete description of self orbit equivalences homotopic to identity in dimension~$3$.
+In this note we give a complete description of self orbit equivalences of Anosov flows in dimension~$3$ that are homotopic to identity.
 Before stating the theorem, recall that an Anosov flow is called $\R$-covered if the leaf space of its weak stable (or equivalently weak unstable) foliation is homeomorphic to $\R$ (in particular, suspensions and geodesic flows are $\R$-covered).

 \begin{theorem} Let $M$ be a $3$-manifold and $\flot \colon M \rightarrow M$ be a transitive Anosov flow.
 Let $h \colon M \rightarrow M$ be a self orbit equivalence of $\flot$ which is homotopic to identity.
-Then we have: \begin{enumerate} \item If $\flot$ is not $\R$-covered, then $h$ preserves every orbit of $\flot$. \item If $\flot$ is a suspension of an Anosov diffeomorphism or the geodesic flow of a negatively curved surface, then $h$ preserves every orbits of $\flot$. \item If $\flot$ is $\R$-covered but not one of the above two cases, then there exist $\eta \colon M \rightarrow M$ (independent of $h$) a self orbit equivalence of $\flot$ which is homotopic to identity, $\eta \neq \id$, and $k \in \Z$ (depending on $h$) such that $h \circ \eta^k$ preserves every orbits of $\flot$.
-Moreover, there are two possible sub-cases \begin{enumerate} \item Either, for all $i$, $\eta^i \neq \id$, in which case $k$ above is unique, \item Or, there exists $q$ such that $\eta^{q} = \id$ in which case $\flot$ is the $q$-cover of a geodesic flow on a negatively curved surface.
+Then we have: \begin{enumerate} \item If $\flot$ is not $\R$-covered, then $h$ preserves every orbit of $\flot$. \item If $\flot$ is orbit equivalent to a suspension of an Anosov diffeomorphism or the geodesic flow of a hyperbolic surface or orbifold, then $h$ preserves every orbit of $\flot$. \item If $\flot$ is $\R$-covered and its weak stable or unstable foliation is \emph{not} transversely orientable, then $h$ preserves every orbit of $\flot$. \item If $\flot$ is $\R$-covered but not one of the above cases, then there exist $\eta \colon M \rightarrow M$ (independent of $h$) a self orbit equivalence of $\flot$ which is homotopic to identity, $\eta \neq \id$, and $k \in \Z$ (depending on $h$) such that $h \circ \eta^k$ preserves every orbit of $\flot$.
+Moreover, there are two possible sub-cases \begin{enumerate} \item Either, for all $i$, $\eta^i \neq \id$, in which case $k$ above is unique, \item Or, there exists a $q>0$ such that $\eta^i\neq \id$, for all $i=1,\ldots, q-1$ and $\eta^{q} = \id$ in which case $\flot$ is orbit equivalent to the $q$-cover of a geodesic flow on a hyperbolic surface or orbifold.
 In this case, the number $k$ is unique modulo $q$. \end{enumerate}

 \end{enumerate} \end{theorem}

 \begin{rem} If $h$ preserves every orbit of $g^t$ then it follows that $h$ is isotopic to identity via a path of self orbit equivalences which preserve orbits as well, see~\cite[Lemma 4.11]{FG16}. \end{rem}